 Fleas are the most common external parasite of household pets, with adult fleas comprising only 5% of the flea population.
 The rest of the flea population is in the immature form that can live and mature in your home environment.
-Fleas are dark brown flat-bodies wingless insects that are able to jump great distances.
+Fleas are dark brown flat-bodied wingless insects that are able to jump great distances.
 Fleas survive on blood meals from biting your pet, but will also bite humans too.
 Symptoms you may see if your pet has fleas:

 – itching and scratching